DTJF/pavi/src/doc/2_Preparation.md

 ~~~

 \note The `doc_www` target needs some configuration first, since the
-      target and its login needs to get specified.
+	  upload tool, its target and its login have to get specified.
+Find
+	  details in the documentation from cmakefbc and fbdoc.